27.01.2010 03:54

 His Last Bow

-I have seen the Sherlock Holmes reboot.
-It is a movie that provides good entertainment; a dark mystery, solid action scenes, fantastic London scenery and an excellent director.
+I watched the Sherlock Holmes reboot.
+It is a movie that provides solid entertainment; a dark mystery, fantastic London scenery and a good director.
 The plot and characters are no different than anything else coming out of Hollywood these days, so it is bearable... but when I combine what I just said with the fact that the story revolves around one of my favorite characters ever I can't but be disappointed, utterly.

 Reinventing, or better said rewiring, the character is acceptable... a darker Holmes, filthy, unshaven and manic is legitimate.
-But they had to poison it with American macho bullshit, which is especially hard to stand.
-Holmes even has a women in this story, he who is "not a whole-souled admirer of womankind", that is just preposterous.
-The movie ends by hinting there will be a sequel (they will milk it dry, no doubt) and I hope it will be better than this.
+But they had to poison it with Hollywood macho bullshit, which is especially hard to stand.
+Holmes even has a woman in this story, he who is "not a whole-souled admirer of womankind", that is just preposterous.
+The movie ends by hinting there will be a sequel and I hope it will be better than this.
 But now I am certain there will never be a better Holmes than the role played by Jeremy Brett in the 1984 Granada TV series.
 He is, and will remain without any doubt, The Holmes.

 I love that adaptation, and enjoy watching those episodes, he adds so much to the character; the short bursts of laughter, the mood swings and his eccentric hand gestures...
-Robert Downey Jr. is not even close.
 Watching Jeremy Brett play is rewarding, he was Holmes, truly living the role and completely absorbed in it.
 The Wikipedia article explains it all, and sheds more light on what became of Mr. Brett.
 Even though Granada filmed a lot of episodes they did not cover all the stories.
-Fortunately we can get them all for free today, on a site like Project Gutenberg.
+Fortunately we can get them all today in a single volume, my edition is The Complete Stories, and they are also available on-line at Project Gutenberg.

 Written by anrxc | Permalink | Filed under main, books, media